Americans defy pandemic, political leaders to travel for Thanksgiving

 “We know we’re taking a risk but we want to see the family, and it has been a long time,” she said.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, urged people to keep Thanksgiving gatherings as small as possible and stressed the need to “hang in there a bit longer.”
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, urged people to keep Thanksgiving gatherings as small as possible.

 “If we do those things, we’re going to get through it.
 So that’s my final plea before the holiday,” Fauci told the ABC News program “Good Morning America” on Wednesday.